Stuycs-K/final-project-10-ahmeds-haquer/WORKLOG.md

 Implemented the visual aspects of transfer, empty, and fill to allow user the updated state of the game per time.
 ### 5/27/23 - 5/29/23
 Added states to keep track of user decisions; implemented keyPressed() to use user input accordingly.
 Added text prompts to guide user (including invalid input).
 Implemented mouseClicked() to determine user input and included data to enhance features of keyPressed().
+### 5/30/23
+Fixed merge conflicts and made sure branches were properly updated.
+Added new states to the game to keep better track of user decisions as well as more variables to hold such data.
+Improved implementation of user-prompted transfer to account for ALL exceptions (making sure only correct/possible user input is accepted).